-Sam is currently working on a book called Foundations: The City and the Origins of Political Change in Twentieth Century Britain.
-The book tells the story of modern Britain through the transformation of its built environment focussing on housing, workplaces and spaces of shopping and consumption.
-More specifically it shows how enclosed wholesale markets became out of town shopping malls, how philanthropic and later modernist council estates became private gated communities and how government-backed backed industrial estates became suburban office parks.
-Along the way the book charts the rise social democratic planning and how it came to be displaced by a new, market-driven neoliberal settlement in the last third of the twentieth century.
+Sam’s first book, ‘Foundations: How the Built Environment Made Twentieth-Century Britain’ – was published in 2020 with Princeton University Press.
+‘Foundations’ tells the story of modern Britain through the transformation of its built environment focusing on housing, workplaces and spaces of shopping and consumption.
+It shows how enclosed wholesale markets became out of town shopping malls, how philanthropic and later modernist council estates became private gated communities and how government-backed backed industrial estates became suburban office parks.
+Along the way the book charts the rise of a mid-twentieth century development state and how it came to be displaced by a new, market-driven neoliberal settlement in the last third of the twentieth century.
 This project has spawned a number of journal articles.
 Sam’s essay, “Freedom Planned: Enterprise Zones and Urban Non-Planning in Post-war Britain” won the Duncan Tanner prize for the best article by a PhD student for the journal Twentieth Century British History.
 His 2020 article “Redlining the British City” about race and housing in postwar Britain was published in Renewal.
 Finally, his article “Sowing Seeds: Garden Festivals and the Remaking of British Cities and Deindustrialization”, a cultural history of one of the strangest attempts to solve the economic and environmental problems of deindustrialisation in Britain, was published in 2021 in the Journal of British Studies.